-Cyber-attack: Europol says it was unprecedented in scale - BBC News
+Cyber-attack 'unprecedented' in scale

 Cyber-attack: Europol says it was unprecedented in scale

-The cyber-attack that struck organisations around the world, including the NHS, was "unprecedented" in scale, Europe's police agency says.
+A cyber-attack that hit organisations worldwide including the UK's National Health Service was "unprecedented", Europe's police agency says.

 Europol also warned a "complex international investigation" was required "to identify the culprits".

-Ransomware encrypted data on at least 75,000 systems in 99 countries on Friday.
+Ransomware encrypted data on at least 75,000 computers in 99 countries on Friday.
 Payments were demanded for access to be restored.

 European countries, including Russia, were among the worst hit.